sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/19_Error_Handling/315_HTTP_status_codes.md

 # 315. HTTP status codes
 Created Wednesday 23 August 2023

-## What are status codes?
+## What and why are status codes?
-These are codes sent in the response (by the server).
+- These are codes sent in the response (by the server).
+- They help the browser know what's going on, in showing error popups.
+- They also help with general web app debugging, logging etc.

 ## Classes of status codes